-Deep in the Heart of Fort Worth - Texas Jewish Post
+Deep in the heart of Fort Worth - Texas Jewish Post

 The exhibit includes postcards of Israel from the 1950s and the 1980s; a 28-minute video of Rabbi Robert Schur’s 1954 UJA mission trip to Israel; and a 12-minute slide show of color snapshots from recent visits to Eretz Yisrael by Tarrant County residents.

-The exhibit opens at 12:30 p.m., Sunday, April 30, with a 75th birthday party and Israeli luncheon sponsored by the Jewish Federation of Fort Worth and Tarrant County.
-Activities include a trivia contest and scavenger hunt.
-Lunch reservations are $18 for adults and $9 for children up to age 12.
-Those with advance reservations will receive a free T-shirt with a “Deep in the Heart” logo.
-For reservations contact the Federation at 817-569-0892 or preregister online at tarrantfederation.org.
+The exhibit opened at 12:30 p.m.
+Sunday, April 30, with a 75th birthday party and Israeli luncheon sponsored by the Jewish Federation of Fort Worth and Tarrant County.
+Activities included a trivia contest and scavenger hunt.
+“Deep in the Heart” runs through May 31.